ybezsonov/kro/website/docs/docs/concepts/10-simple-schema.md

 ## Default status fields

-**KRO** automatically injects two common fields into the status of all instances generated from **ResourceGroups**: `conditions` and `state`.
+**kro** automatically injects two common fields into the status of all instances generated from **ResourceGroups**: `conditions` and `state`.
 These fields provide essential information about the current status of the instance and its associated resources.

 :::tip `conditions` and `state` are reserved words in the status section.
-If a user defines these fields in their **ResourceGroup**'s status schema, KRO will override them with its own values. :::
+If a user defines these fields in their **ResourceGroup**'s status schema, kro will override them with its own values. :::

 ### 1. Conditions

-The `conditions` field is an array of condition objects, each representing a specific aspect of the instance's state.
-KRO automatically manages this field.
+The `conditions` field is an array of condition objects, each representing a specific aspect of the instance's state. kro automatically manages this field.

 ```yaml
 status: